Celebrate the coming of summer with music and recognition of our Native American heritage on Saturday, June 17!

-Whether or not the groundhog sees his shadow, one thing is certain.
-Friends of Harmony Hall are going to celebrate the end of winter and the coming of spring with a program focused on the unique beauty and culture of the Ramapo Highlands.
-Come and join us on Sunday, March 19 from 2-4 PM in the South Salon of Harmony Hall as we welcome those special guests that have committed to sharing their heritage, artistry and individual perspectives on what it is that we believe makes the Hudson Highlands such a wonderful destina-tion for anyone with a deep appreciation for the culture, history and environment that make this nation and its people uniquely American.
+Friends of Harmony Hall are going to celebrate the coming of summer with a program focused on the unique beauty and culture of the Ramapo Highlands.
+Come and join us on Saturday, June 17 from 2-4 PM on the Great Lawn of Harmony Hall as we welcome special guests, who have committed to sharing their heritage, artistry and individual perspectives on what it is that we believe makes summer in the Hudson Highlands such a special treat when it comes to culture, history and the environment that make this nation and its people uniquely American.
 For more information, click here!

 Banjo phenom Tony Trischka is highlighting this year's Eighth Annual Highlands Bluegrass Festival on Sunday, September 10th!